stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - Internationalization (providing translations to several dozen languages)
 - direct access to the core API of pdf.js (including TypeScript definition files)
 - plus the ability to deactivate each of these features
+- color theming
 - and to customize the toolbars and menus according to your needs.

-Not to mention the ability to display PDF files, running on Mozilla's pdf.js 2.4.456, released in March 2020.
-If you're the daring one, you can also use the developer version 2.5.
-It's bleeding edge, so use it at own risk, but it fixes at least one bug ([#285](https://github.com/stephanrauh/ngx-extended-pdf-viewer/issues/285)), so it may be worth a look.
+Not to mention the ability to display PDF files, running on Mozilla's pdf.js 2.6.347, released in March 2020.
+If you're the daring one, you can also use the developer version 2.7.
+It's bleeding edge, so use it at own risk.
+Basically, this preview is there to make the update easier when a Mozilla publishes a new version of their pdf.js library.

 ## Alternatives